renvmorales/SMS-spam-classifier/README.md

 	python3 MLP.py  # evaluate a MLP neural network
 ```

-A output will print out the error and estimates for f1-score, precision and recall metrics.
+The output will print out the error and estimates for f1-score, precision and recall metrics.